Anti-Comintern Pact: Early designs by Dienststelle Ribbentrop and Hiroshi Ōshima

 After the Anglo-German Naval Agreement and the Seventh World Congress, the German Dienststelle Ribbentrop envisioned in October 1935 an anti-communist diplomatic system that might involve both the Empire of Japan and the Republic of China.
 This idea had support on the Japanese side by Hiroshi Ōshima, then the military attaché for Japan in Berlin, although Ōshima was more concerned with a Japanese subjugation of China rather than with an equal Sino–Japanese alliance against the Soviet Union.
 The Nationalist government in China was unwilling to make deals with Japan as long as the Japanese occupation of Manchuria persisted, so Ōshima and Ribbentrop drafted a bilateral treaty between Germany and Japan.

 Originally, the treaty was scheduled for November 1935, and invitations were to be extended to China, the United Kingdom, Italy and Poland.
 However, the German military and diplomatic leadership stalled the treaty's realization, as they feared a breakdown in the German relations with China.
 Furthermore, foreign minister Konstantin von Neurath was jealous of Ribbentrop's exalted position in foreign policy outside of the ministry's control.

 While the initial designs for the pact came from Dienststelle Ribbentrop, Hiroshi Ōshima, who would himself become Japan's ambassador to Germany in 1938–1939 and 1941–1945, became very influential in the pact's outline on the Japanese side.
 While the government in Tokyo was not particularly proactive in the pact's creation, Ōshima and the staff of the Japanese embassy in Berlin were.
 When Mushanokōji stated his suspicions of the German intentions to the embassy personnel on 4 July 1935, Ōshima was the main source of disagreement within the staff.
+Regardless, Mushanokōji ended up making the recommendation to the Japanese government to only pursue an alliance with Germany insofar as it did not lead to the deterioration of Japanese relations with the United Kingdom and United States.

-Regardless, Mushanokōji ended up making the recommendation to the Japanese government to only pursue an alliance with German insofar as it did not lead to the deterioration of Japanese relations with the United Kingdom and United States. Ōshima was a staunch anti-communist and veteran of the Japanese intervention in Siberia, and used his good connections within Germany – namely Wilhelm Canaris of the Abwehr, among others – to, without authorization from ambassador Mushanokōji, further his pro-German and anti-Soviet agenda within the embassy.
+Ōshima was a staunch anti-communist and veteran of the Japanese intervention in Siberia, and used his good connections within Germany – namely Wilhelm Canaris of the Abwehr, among others – to, without authorization from ambassador Mushanokōji, further his pro-German and anti-Soviet agenda within the embassy.
 Initially disgusted with the military and political weakness of the Weimar Republic when he first arrived in Germany in 1922, he became an admirer of Adolf Hitler following the National Socialists' rise to power in 1933, and concluded that "there were things in the new Germany which were worthy of serious consideration". Ōshima was aided by the fact he spoke the German language with a high degree of fluency.